Bachelor of Engineering Technology (Mechanical Engineering)

 “As assignment due dates get closer I’ll normally do a lot more study during weekends.
 My family has had to cope with less quality time but they have been really supportive. ”

 James says that the study materials he works through have been well laid out and easy to follow.

-“I haven’t needed much direct contact with tutors during my studies, but the contact I have had has always been excellent.
-I use the online system a lot to check important dates and review my study records.”
+“I didn't need much direct contact with tutors during my studies, but the contact I received was always excellent.
+I used the online system a lot to check for important dates and to review my study records.”

 While there have been times where he has been busy at work and study has been really tough, James says that anything is possible with the right motivation and support.

-“I didn’t think I would get the chance to study again after leaving high school but here I am.
+“I didn’t think I would get the chance to study again after leaving high school but I did.
 If the opportunity presents itself- take it!”

 More about Bachelor of Engineering Technology (Mechanical Engineering)